 Basinger's career had floundered a bit.
 In 1993, she found herself in an intense legal battle after breaking a verbal agreement to appear in Jennifer Lynch's Boxing Helena (1993).
 The court sided with the film's producers, ordering the actress to pay millions for breach of contract.
 The case was later overturned on appeal.

 In 1997, Basinger gave one of her greatest performances in L.A.
 Confidential (Curtis Hanson, 1997) opposite Kevin Spacey and Russell Crowe.
 She starred as a high-end prostitute with an intentional resemblance to actress Veronica Lake in this 1950s crime drama.
 She won an Academy Award for her work on the film.
+Despite this acclaim, Basinger soon appeared in more headlines than film roles.
+She filed for divorce from her husband Alec Baldwin in 2001 and spent years locked in a bitter custody dispute over their daughter.

-After her divorce, Kim Basinger took on few acting roles.
+After her divorce, Kim Basinger took on a few acting roles.
 She reteamed with L.A.
 Confidential director Curtis Hanson for the rap drama 8 Mile (Curtis Hanson, 2002) in which she played the mother of Eminem.
 Two years later, she co-starred with Jeff Bridges in The Door in the Floor (Tod Williams, 2004) and with Chris Evans and Jason Statham in the thriller Cellular (David R. Ellis, 2004).
+Basinger's later films include Charlie St. Cloud (Burr Steers, 2010) with Zac Efron and Grudge Match (Peter Segal, 2013) with Robert De Niro and Sylvester Stallone.
+She has also made a return to modelling, signing with IMG Models in 2013.

-Recently, she appeared in the film The Nice Guys (Shane Black, 2016) with Russell Crowe and Ryan Gosling and the Fifty Shades of Grey (Sam Taylor-Johnson, 2015) sequels Fifty Shades Darker (James Foley, 2017) and Fifty Shades Freed (James Foley, 2018) with Dakota Johnson and Jamie Dornan.
+More recently, she appeared in the films The Nice Guys (Shane Black, 2016) with Russell Crowe and Ryan Gosling and the Fifty Shades of Grey (Sam Taylor-Johnson, 2015) sequels Fifty Shades Darker (James Foley, 2017) and Fifty Shades Freed (James Foley, 2018) with Dakota Johnson and Jamie Dornan.
+Kim Basinger is a strict vegetarian, who devoted energy to animal rights issues and posed for anti-fur advertisements of PETA (People for the Ethical Treatment of Animals).

 French postcard by Sonis, no. C 62.
-Photo: Warner Bros inc. Photo: publicity still for Batman (Tim Burton, 1989).
+Photo: Warner Bros Inc. Photo: publicity still for Batman (Tim Burton, 1989).

 Italian postcard by Teletutto in the Le più belle del mondo series, no. 7.